daniil-vikulov/VikIO/README.md

 As for integer-like types, the function will skip all the characters before an integer value will be found: valid integer is a continues sequence of digits with potential `-` before.
-If the function faces with a non-digit character, it reads and ignores it
+If the function faces with a non-digit character, it reads and ignores it.
+That is why it is crucial to fully understand the variable of which type is going to be read.
 ### `read(std::string &str)`

 The string is a sequence of characters from the current position to the end of the stream or till `\n`